wilmixjemin8/JSWORD/README.md

 Note:

-WEB5.0 is   focused only  on C/C++  and  DOTNET  technology.
+WEB5.0 is   focused only  on C/C++  and  DOTNET  ProgrammingLanguage.